kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     ALTER TABLE `tsmst_time`
     ADD `lg` varchar(2) NOT NULL AFTER `id_ex`,
     CHANGE `comment` `comment` varchar(25) COLLATE 'utf8mb4_unicode_ci' NOT NULL AFTER `tmstmp`;

+As you see, I used the occasion to change the definition of the `comment` column as well.
+It doesn't really matter, but it's kind of hygiene.

     ALTER TABLE `tsmst_time`
     ADD PRIMARY KEY `id_ex_lg` (`id_ex`, `lg`),
     DROP INDEX `PRIMARY`;